 You have a desire, passion and education - that’s enough for your future employer to pay attention to your resume.
 Remember, if you don’t have a work experience your education section must be impressive.
 Put it on top of your resume just below the summary.

-Include only name of university, degree level, faculty and graduation year.
+Include only the name of the university, degree level, faculty and graduation year.

 Pro Tip: Try not to add your GPA if it’s not demanded.
 In case you’re in progress with your education, don’t be afraid of mentioning it like “Expected date of graduation”.